CViniciusSDias/canoe-challenge/README.md

     - `POST /managers`: create a new manager;
     - `GET /managers?offset=0`: list all managers (paginated with 10 items per page);

+Besides this PHP image, the project also uses PostgreSQL and RabbitMQ.

+To see a documentation of the API, you can load the `openapi.yaml` file in [Swagger Editor](https://editor.swagger.io/).
+You can also import this `openapi.yaml` file to tools such as _Postman_ or _Insomnia_ to perform the requests.

 ## Explanations

 You will find a few different approaches in the project.
 That was done on purpose to show different ways of doing the same thing.